Lana Del Rey: Early life and education

-After graduating from Kent School, she spent a year living on Long Island with her aunt and uncle and working as a waitress.
+Grant later dropped out of school to go to rehab; she has been sober since 2003.
+She spent a year living on Long Island with her aunt and uncle and working as a waitress.
 During this time, Grant's uncle taught her to play guitar and she "realized [that she] could probably write a million songs with those six chords".
 Shortly after, she began writing songs and performing in nightclubs around the city under various names such as "Sparkle Jump Rope Queen" and "Lizzy Grant and the Phenomena".
-"I was always singing, but didn't plan on pursuing it seriously", she said.
-"When I got to New York City when I was eighteen, I started playing in clubs in Brooklyn—I have good friends and devoted fans on the underground scene, but we were playing for each other at that point—and that was it."
+"I was always singing, but didn't plan on pursuing it seriously", she said:When I got to New York City when I was eighteen, I started playing in clubs in Brooklyn—I have good friends and devoted fans on the underground scene, but we were playing for each other at that point—and that was it.She originally attended SUNY Geneseo in Geneseo, New York, but dropped out to take a gap year.
+In fall 2004, at age 19, Grant enrolled at Fordham University in the Bronx, New York City, where she majored in philosophy, with an emphasis on metaphysics.

-2005–2010: career beginnings and early recordings

-In fall 2004, at age 19, Grant enrolled at Fordham University in The Bronx where she majored in philosophy, with an emphasis on metaphysics.
 She has said she chose to study the subject because it "bridged the gap between God and science...
 I was interested in God and how technology could bring us closer to finding out where we came from and why."

+Career

+2005–2010: Career beginnings and early recordings

 In spring 2005, while still in college, Del Rey registered a seven-track extended play with the United States Copyright Office; the application title was Rock Me Stable with another title, Young Like Me, also listed.
 A second extended play, From the End, was also recorded under Del Rey's stage name at the time, May Jailer.
 Between 2005 and 2006, she recorded an acoustic album, Sirens, under the May Jailer project, which leaked on the internet in mid-2012.

-At her first public performance in 2006, for the Williamsburg Live Songwriting Competition, Del Rey met Van Wilson, an A&R representative for 5 Points Records, an independent label owned by David Nichtern.
+At her first public performance in 2006 for the Williamsburg Live Songwriting Competition, Del Rey met Van Wilson, an A&R representative for 5 Points Records, an independent label owned by David Nichtern.
 In 2007, while a senior at Fordham, she submitted a demo tape of acoustic tracks, No Kung Fu, to 5 Points, which offered her a recording contract for $10,000.
 She used the money to relocate to Manhattan Mobile Home Park, a trailer park in North Bergen, New Jersey, and began working with producer David Kahne.
 Nichtern recalled: "Our plan was to get it all organized and have a record to go and she'd be touring right after she graduated from college.
 Like a lot of artists, she morphed.
 When she first came to us, she was playing plunky little acoustic guitar, [had] sort of straight blonde hair, very cute young woman.
 A little bit dark, but very intelligent.
 We heard that.
 But she very quickly kept evolving."